javnik36/NextbikeOSM/README.md

                         uids
   -f, --feed            runs feed creation (only with -a!)
 ```
 Atom feed creation uses sqlite database to store history data about given region.
-It makes sense to run it, when you run it periodically and sabes files under the same names.<br>
+It makes sense to run it, when you run it periodically and saves files under the same names.<br>
 If you need more help, ask me (email or whatever :smile:)!

 ####Examples